qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/vectoranalysis.rst

 ..........

 ``Points`` [vector: point]
-  Point vector layer to calculate the statistics on
+  Point vector layer to calculate the statistics on.

 Outputs
 .......
 ``Nearest neighbour`` [html]
-  HTML file in output with the computed statistics
+  HTML file in output with the computed statistics.

 .. _qgisstatisticsbycategories: